Can addiction be treated? Yes, but it’s not simple.

 Procrastination is a key part of student life.
 According to the American Psychological Association, some 95 percent of college students engage in the activity, especially when their next task involves homework.

-Adderall and other so-called “study drugs” offer the promise of instant escape.
+Adderall and other so-called “study drugs” such as Modafinil offer the promise of instant escape.
 Swallow just one pill, they claim, and you’ll achieve a laser-like focus that helps you to blast through all your homework.
 Best of all, you’ll actually enjoy study time.

 If this sounds too good to be true, it’s because it is.
 Adderall is a prescription drug that’s designed to do one thing for one group of people.
 Research suggests that those who benefit from Adderall are at low risk for abusing it.
 Those who do take the drug recreationally can develop addictions.
 Without treatment, substance abuse can lead to overdose and death.